Fluorophore: Fluorescence

-These characteristics drive other properties, including the photobleaching or photoresistance (loss of fluorescence upon continuous light excitation).
+These characteristics drive other properties, including photobleaching or photoresistance (loss of fluorescence upon continuous light excitation).
 Other parameters should be considered, as the polarity of the fluorophore molecule, the fluorophore size and shape (i.e. for polarization fluorescence pattern), and other factors can change the behavior of fluorophores.

-Fluorophores can also be used to quench the fluorescence of other fluorescent dyes (see article Quenching (fluorescence)) or to relay their fluorescence at even longer wavelength (see article Förster resonance energy transfer (FRET)).
+Fluorophores can also be used to quench the fluorescence of other fluorescent dyes or to relay their fluorescence at even longer wavelengths.